 There are a number of reasons why you might need a root canal treatment, even though your teeth are generally healthy and well cared-for.
 Some of these are preventable, while others are less so.
 Here are 5 signs you would benefit from an endodontic procedure carried out by our dentist in Surrey BC.

 Reason #1: Tooth Damage

 When a tooth is chipped or cracked, it often results in exposure of the nerves beneath the surface.
 Even if the crack or damage is invisible to the eye, it’s possible for bacteria to find its way into the tooth pulp and cause inflammation.
 If this remains untreated, infection can develop that could enter your bloodstream and spread, affecting your overall health as well as causing root canal pain.
-It’s best to get tooth damage addressed before you reach this stage.
+It’s to get tooth damage addressed before you reach this stage.

 Reason #2: Sensitivity to Temperature

 If any of your teeth ache when you eat or drink hot coffee or cold ice-cream, this could be an indication of infection in your tooth pulp.
 Sensitivity usually begins as a dull ache, which can become a sharp and intense pain as the infection progresses.
 If you notice you’re starting to eat on one side of your mouth in particular, it could be that you’re avoiding a painful tooth that requires root canal treatment.
 Some patients also experience sensitivity to pressure, which is typically a result of a damaged root.